pink-aster/hcodesa/posts/thirdpost.md

 ---
-title: Packet Injections -  Enhancing Network Security
+title: Packet Injections- Enhancing Network Security
 description: Learn about the concept of packet injections and how they can be used to strengthen network security.
 date: 2024-03-11
 scheduled: 2024-03-11
-tags:
+tags: packets,injection,debugging
-	- network security
-	- packet injections
 layout: layouts/post.njk
 ---